2009 Australian Grand Prix: Post-race

+Liegate

 Also after the race, Trulli's third place was put under investigation.
 The stewards decided that the Italian regained his position overtaking Hamilton during a safety car period, having run off the track when the safety car was out.
 Trulli was penalised 25 seconds, moving him down to 12th.
 Trulli's explanation of the incident was: "When the safety car came out towards the end of the race Lewis Hamilton passed me but soon after he suddenly slowed down and pulled over to the side of the road.
 I thought he had a problem so I overtook him as there was nothing else I could do."
 In public Hamilton corroborated this, stating that the McLaren team had told him to let Trulli repass.
 Behind closed doors, however, Hamilton told the stewards that he had received no instruction to allow Trulli past, and had not consciously done so.
 Toyota had appealed the penalty firstly to the stewards, but that appeal was rejected, as a team cannot appeal a time penalty—in lieu of the fact that the offence occurred within the last five laps of the race—in accordance with Article 16.3 of the Sporting Regulations for Formula One.
 Toyota then appealed to the clerk of the course, Tim Schenken, but later retracted this appeal stating that: "Having considered recent judgements of the International Court of Appeal, it is believed any appeal will be rejected."

 The Trulli/Hamilton case was reopened to examine new evidence, and both drivers were summoned to a stewards' inquiry on 2 April 2009, prior to the Malaysian Grand Prix.
 McLaren continued to insist it had not given orders to allow Trulli past, even after being played an audio recording of such an instruction over team radio.
 Hamilton, as well, continued to assert his false statement.
 The stewards decided that Hamilton and McLaren had misled them, having contradicted the available evidence.
 Hamilton was disqualified and McLaren stripped of their constructors' points.
 Trulli was re-instated into third place.
 McLaren's Sporting Director, Dave Ryan, was subsequently suspended by the team the day after Hamilton's disqualification was announced.
 McLaren were summoned to appear before the FIA on 29 April 2009 to answer charges of breaching the International Sporting Code.
 At this meeting, McLaren were given a suspended three-race ban, which would only be applied if a similar offence occurred within the next twelve months.
 It was revealed that Dave Ryan had been sacked by McLaren.
 The controversy was subsequently dubbed "liegate".

 As this was the first race of the season, Button led the Drivers' Championship with 10 points, followed by Barrichello on 8 and Trulli on 6.
 Meanwhile, in the Constructors' Championship, Brawn picked up a maximum 18 points thanks to the 1–2 for Button and Barrichello.
 This gave them a seven-point lead over Toyota, with Renault on four points, thanks to Alonso's fifth place.